Nurture Outdoor Kindergarten Team

 Emilia’s interest in early childhood emerged after she had her first child.
 Emilia says the journey of discovering and understanding what it means to be a child has been one of the most valuable journeys she has been on!
 She has worked as a childminder and recently graduated from BSc Psychology and is currently studying for a MA in Psychoanalytic Infant Observational Studies.
 Free outdoor play was a central part of Emilia’s childhood, and, reflecting on these early experiences, Emilia realised this was something she took for granted.
 Emilia believes that outdoor play is nowadays unavailable for so many children, and yet the most natural form of exploring the world.
 She feels strongly that children have a natural need to be outdoors and engaging with nature.
 Emilia loves gardening, particularly growing vegetables.
 She also enjoys woodland walks, coastal walks and running.

-Corrie - Outdoor Early Years Assistant
+Corrie - Outdoor Early Years Practitioner

 BA Early Childhood Studies (Professional Practice)

 Corrie has a passion for children’s social and emotional development and well-being.
 She believes these areas of development are integral in providing a secure foundation from which each unique child can flourish.
 Corrie is also interested in how engagement with nature and outdoor environments can support children’s sense of emotional well-being and contribute towards positive mental and physical health.
 She has a degree in Early Childhood Studies (Professional Practice) which enabled her to gain experience working closely with children and families in a variety of early years settings.
 Corrie loves animals, enjoys arts and crafts and going for long countryside walks with her dog, especially on frosty winter mornings.

 Childcare Learning & Development Level 3